FindMySchool LogoFindMySchool

 Demand indicators are strong.
 The latest figures provided show 243 applications for 56 offers, and an oversubscribed status.
 Another helpful lens is first preference pressure: the first-preference to offer ratio of 1.31 indicates that even families who rank the school first are competing against each other.

 Distance also matters.
-In 2024, the furthest distance at which a place was offered was 3.379 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families should use FindMySchool’s Map Search to measure their home-to-gate distance accurately, then compare it to the most recently offered distance as a reality check rather than a promise.

 Nursery admissions are separate from Reception.
-The school’s admissions page states that Nursery applications for September 2026 are open, with a published deadline of 15 January 2026, and it sets out eligibility by date of birth.
+For Reception entry in September 2027 in Brent, applications close on 15 January 2027, with offers issued on 16 April 2027.
 Government-funded childcare hours are referenced for eligible families, and it is sensible to confirm funded-place criteria early if you expect to rely on it.

 Open events are described as taking place regularly, but the only open-morning page surfaced in research contains past dates, so treat it as a pattern statement rather than a current calendar.
 In practice, families should check the school’s current communications for the next available slot and booking method.